Azure Batch best practices

 Pool allocation failures can happen at any point during first allocation or subsequent resizes.
 This can be due to temporary capacity exhaustion in a region or failures in other Azure services that Batch relies on.
 Your core quota is not a guarantee but rather a limit.

 It's possible for Batch pools to experience downtime events in Azure.
-This is important to keep in mind when planning and developing your scenario or workflow for Batch.
+Keep this in mind when planning and developing your scenario or workflow for Batch.

 In the case that a node fails, Batch automatically attempts to recover these compute nodes on your behalf.
 This may trigger rescheduling any running task on the node that is recovered.
 See Designing for retries to learn more about interrupted tasks.